0xAsh/0xAsh.github.io/_posts/2022-02-28-Harnessing-the-power-of-LinkedIn-and-Talon-for-Password-Spraying.md

   teaser: /assets/images/misc/linkedin_talon/logo.png
   teaser_home_page: true
 title: "Harnessing the Power of LinkedIn and Talon for Password Spraying"
-excerpt: "A quick guide on low-and-slow password spraying using LinkedIn enumeration output along with the amazing Talon toolset written by Tylous."
+excerpt: "I'll talk through how one can use LinkedIn to gather listings of usernames and email addresses that can be combined with password spraying tactics.
+For demonstration of password spraying, we'll target internal Active Directory services with the Talon toolset written by Tylous.
+I'll also document some of the extra functionality I added to the tool that is now included in the main version."
 categories:
   - Tradecraft and Techniques
 tags: